 Vector-borne diseases spread by mosquitoes are responsible for killing more than one million people annually.
 That’s why the development of new innovations is key in the mission to prevent mosquitoes from endangering communities worldwide.

-Mosquito Trapping and Lab Analysis
+Mosquito Surveillance Traps and Lab Analysis

 Mosquito management professionals utilize several technologies when conducting larviciding and adulticiding applications.
+Data gathered from mosquito surveillance programs ensures that we are spraying in the right places and at the right time.

 Ground Application Technology